wegoagain-dev/3-tier-eks/README.md

 helm repo update

 # what this does is it installs the AWS Load Balancer Controller in the kube-system namespace, using the service account we created earlier.
 It also sets the cluster name, VPC ID and region for the controller to use.
 # This allows the controller to manage load balancers in your cluster and automatically create them for your services.
+(It will create the CRDs automatically for you)
 helm install aws-load-balancer-controller eks/aws-load-balancer-controller \
   -n kube-system \
   --set clusterName=$cluster_name \